-Chanenges emi bedded within the existing structure of mairect i axation in muia Nature of Challenges Leads to Effect Different tax rates on same product under existing VAT / Sales Tax under different States o common economic market i.e. bsence of integrated market.
+Nature of Challenges Leads to Effect Different tax rates on same product under existing VAT / Sales Tax under different States Different prices due to different rates of tax levied and collected on the same commodity in different states.
+No common economic market i.e. absence of integrated market.
 Not leveraging economies of scale Potential decrease in productivity and lower production.
-Industries unable to gain the low-cost advantage. ixed overhead costs getting absorbed on lower scale of production.
+Industries unable to gain the low-cost advantage.
+Fixed overhead costs getting absorbed on lower scale of production.
 Leverage for cost reduction through effective use of technology is not available to industries due to low economics of scale.
 Higher cost of production for goods and services.
-Uncertainty in tax laws Contradictory Provisions.
-Subordinate legislations -Rules or Notifications or Circular in some cases tends to override the Mystic aura of interpretation. ncrease in litigation.
-Jncertainty for business / industries and Assesses under different tax aws.
+Uncertainty in tax laws Constitutional pluralism.
+Contradictory Provisions.
+Subordinate legislations -Rules or Notifications or Circular in some cases tends to override the provisions of the mother Act.
+Mystic aura of interpretation.
+Increase in litigation.
+Uncertainty for business / industries and Assesses under different tax laws.
 Multiplicity of Compliance.

-Estd 1905

-A Multiplicity of taxes.
-High compliance cost.

-High litigation - arising out of

-issues majority relating to ≻ Higher compliance cost. > Anti-business tax environment.
+Multiplicity of taxes. > High compliance cost.
+High litigation - arising out of issues majority relating to classification and valuation. > Higher compliance cost. > Anti-business tax environment.

-classification and valuation.